 Riverside County is home to several railroad rights-of-way that connect our growing communities.
 These rail lines serve as a public transportation backbone for our region.
-Funds for the Traffic Relief Plan will:
+Projects may include but will not be limited to:

-- Increase train service frequency on existing commuter rail (Metrolink) lines such as the 91/Perris Valley Line and Inland-Empire Orange County Line, with trains eventually as frequent as every 30 minutes during peak periods - Expand rail service into new areas of Riverside County such as the Beaumont/ Banning/Cabazon/Calimesa area, the Coachella Valley, and Hemet and San Jacinto - Construct new railroad tracks and supporting infrastructure within existing rail rights-ofway to allow more trains to operate and to increase efficiency and on-time performance of trains - Construct new rail stations, such as at the Ramona Expressway, in Winchester, and in Beaumont/Banning/Calimesa/Cabazon area - Maintain and enhance security and safety at rail stations - Maintain and enhance management of publicly owned railroad rights-of-way to ensure proper maintenance and safety - Enhance existing rail stations (there are currently nine stations in Corona, Riverside, Jurupa Valley, Perris, and near Moreno Valley), including:
+- Increase train service frequency on existing commuter rail (Metrolink) lines such as the 91/Perris Valley Line and Inland-Empire Orange County Line, with trains eventually as frequent as every 30 minutes during peak periods - Expand rail service into new areas of Riverside County such as the Beaumont/ Banning/Cabazon/Calimesa area, the Coachella Valley, and Hemet and San Jacinto - Construct new or additional railroad tracks and supporting infrastructure within existing rail rights-of-way to allow more trains to operate and to increase efficiency and ontime performance of trains

-- o Construct improvements to provide better accessibility for persons with disabilities - o Construct new parking capacity at stations in Corona, Riverside, and Perris - o Construct train boarding platforms, pedestrian bridges, and crossings - Maintain and operate existing and future rail stations - Invest in zero-emission trains - Maintain and enhance all aspects of operating rail service in Riverside County
+- Construct new rail stations, such as at the Ramona Expressway, in Winchester, and in Beaumont/Banning/Calimesa/Cabazon area - Maintain and enhance security and safety at rail stations - Maintain and enhance management of publicly owned railroad rights-of-way to ensure proper maintenance and safety - Enhance existing rail stations (there are currently nine stations in Corona, Riverside, Jurupa Valley, Perris, and near Moreno Valley), including: - o Construct improvements to provide better accessibility for persons with disabilities - o Construct new parking capacity at stations in Corona, Riverside, and Perris - o Construct train boarding platforms, pedestrian bridges, and crossings - Maintain and operate existing and future rail stations - Invest in zero-emission trains - Study and implement options for passenger rail expansions and connections along the region's highway systems, such as the I-15, I-215, SR-91, and SR-60, if determined to be technically viable and financially feasible with state and federal funding support.